jarviscanada/jarvis_data_eng_JohnKim/README.md

 # John Kim .
 Jarvis Consulting

 I am a recent graduate from the University of Guelph with a Bachelor of Computing in Computer Science.
-At Jarvis, I have collaborated within Agile teams, working on projects that combine my interests in automation, software development, and leveraging data through efficient database management.
+Currently, I work for Jarvis where I have collaborated within Agile teams, working on projects that combine my interests in automation, software development, and leveraging data through efficient database management.
 Additionally, I have experience as a Full Stack Developer at PurchaseKorea LLC, where I utilized technologies such as Next.js, React, PayloadCMS, TypeScript, and MongoDB to build a scalable platform supporting high user web traffic.
-I am passionate about continuous learning which drives me to stay on top of emerging technologies, and love tackling new challenges.
+I love tackling new challenges and am passionate about continuous learning, which drives me to stay on top of emerging technologies.
 I believe that throughout my career, there will always be more to learn, but I am confident that my adaptability and dedication make me a valuable asset to any team.

 ## Skills

-**Proficient:** RDBMS/SQL, MongoDB, Github CI/CD, Linux/Bash, Typescript/JavaScript, React, Python, Agile/Scrum, Git
+**Proficient:** RDBMS/SQL, Typescript/JavaScript, React, Python, MongoDB, CI/CD, Linux/Bash, Agile/Scrum, Git

 **Competent:** Docker, NodeJS, NextJS, REST API, Java, C